 Gascón’s office has already resentenced more than 300 people with four reoffending.

 If Gascón determines that a reduced sentence for the Menendez brothers is “in the interest of justice,” veteran Los Angeles Superior Court Judge William C. Ryan will have 30 days to consider the matter.
-Within that time frame, Ryan could immediately release the brothers, resentence them, or set another hearing to consider the request.
-Or he could reject it entirely.
+Within that time frame, Ryan could theoretically release the brothers, resentence them, or set another hearing to consider the request.
+Or he could reject the request entirely.
 Ryan has served on the bench since 1994.

 More than 24 Menendez family members have supported the release of the brothers.